thearthurchen/TogetherWeRun/README.md

 > yarn install
 > yarn start
 ```

+#### DynamoDB
+The EA also contains endpoints to save and retrieve users based on their Ethereum addresses along with their accessTokens.

+To persist the data, we are running DynamoDB; therefore, the External Adapter will require the Access Secret Id/Key for DynamoDB.

+**Note**: As this is an MVP its not very secure.Anyone who knows the address of a user could get their access code in the current response.

 ### Web App
 The webapp can be deployed with the following, first making sure that the contract addresses are properly loaded with the front end in `webapp/packages/contracts/src/address.js`.